Undergraduate Program: RN-BSN Bridge Track

 All courses in the RN-BSN Bridge online program are Quality Matters (QM) certified.
 This is a significant accomplishment and indicates that these courses have met rigorous standards centered on the best practices in instructional design and online learning according to the most current research literature.

 The fully online program allows registered nurses to complete the program in the equivalent of three (3) traditional semesters (approximately one year).
-The online cohorts are expected to attend an adjusted online format, which will include 7-week terms (two 7-week terms and their corresponding 1-week processing windows are the equivalent of one traditional 16-week term).
-With this new format, students will typically take two (2) courses per 7-week term.
+The online cohorts are an adjusted online format, which will include 8-week terms (two 8-week terms are the equivalent of one traditional 16-week term).
+With this format, students will typically take two (2) courses per 8-week term.
 This format will admit a new cohort every eight (8) weeks.
 Coursework will be completely online.

 Distance Learning Student Services

-*Note: each cohort must enroll a minimum of 30 registered nurses in order to "make."
+Note: each cohort must enroll a minimum of 25 registered nurses in order to "make."

 Two types of courses make up the nursing curriculum: professional courses and clinical/laboratory courses.
 Clinical/laboratory courses are distinguished by the C or L that follows the course number.
 The nursing curriculum is a full-time course of study and follows a specific sequence.
 The required program courses may not be fulfilled by transfer credit; all courses must be taken in the program.